 Ensure that the voltage setting corresponds with the power supply that the motor is plugged into.

-age does not match the power supply.
+Warranty is void if the set vacuum pump voltage does not match the power supply.
 Dual voltage motors are factory set to 230V/50Hz.